-Some scholars suggest the problem pointed to excessive expectations and naïve optimism about 1990s democratization: "In the 1990s rulers were fusing plebiscitarianism and authoritarianism at an astounding rate, in the process defying expectations that they would soon adopt genuine democracy."61 That is why, the signs of democratic recession existed more than ten years before it was noted by formal measurements in Freedom House Indices.62 The failure to recognize the challenges of democratization process was based on the faulty assumption that democratic institutional design automatically envisaged all other characteristics of Western democracy:
+2. to attract international investors and actors: "After the fall of communism, the language of democracy promotion became dominant among international donors, and this led numerous autocrats in the developing world to adopt elections so as to get access to international funds."66 The most disappointing thing is that no progress has been noticed in such autocracies with electoral façade: "In the 1990s rulers were fusing plebiscitarianism and authoritarianism at an astounding rate, in the process defying expectations that they would soon adopt genuine democracy."67 Thus, I can suggest that the democratization wave of the 1990's had not actually meant true democratization.
+Moreover, the signs of democratic recession appeared more than ten years before it was noted by formal measurements in Freedom House Indices.68 Zakaria notices that the reason for the initial optimism about the democratic triumph born within the third wave of democratization can be found in the faulty assumption that democratic institutional design automatically envisaged all other characteristics of Western democracy:

-It has been difficult to recognize this problem because for almost a century in the West, democracy has meant liberal democracy - a political system marked not only by free and fair elections, but also by the rule of law, a separation of powers, and the protection of basic liberties of speech, assembly, religion, and property.63
+It has been difficult to recognize this problem because for almost a century in the by free and fair elections, but also by the rule of law, a separation of powers, and the protection of basic liberties of speech, assembly, religion, and property.69